Buxar district: Languages

-Mythology
+Theology

 It is said that Ahilya, the wife of Gautam Rishi restored her human body from that of stone and got salvation by a mere touch of the feet of Lord Rama.
-This place is now known as Ahirauli, and is situated six kilometers away from Buxar.
+This place is now known as Ahirauli, and is situated six kilometres away from Buxar.
 The Kanwaldah Pokhara, also known as VyaghraSar, is today a tourist destination.
 It is in this district that sage Vishwamitra's Hermitage was situated.
 Chaitra Van, the forest where demoness Tadaka lived and was killed by Shri Ram, is also situated in Buxar.

 According to historical records and folk stories, Lord Ram, along with his wife Sita and brother Lakshman, journeyed through the lush woods near Buxar during his exile.
 Their long-term impact still moves and inspires a lot of people.

 One of the most unusual cultural celebrations is the Panchkoshi Mela, which celebrates Lord Ram's voyage.
 At the heart of this narrative lie five significant paths, known as panchkoshi.During the initial five days of the mela, each day is devoted to remembering a distinct route that Lord Ram undertook.
 Because of this, people who are religious get the impression that they are going on a holy journey and gaining spiritual enlightenment.